Minchiate: Deck

 The minchiate deck differs from other tarot decks in several features.
 The first and most obvious difference is that the trumps have almost doubled in number; there are 40 trumps in the minchiate, in addition to the unnumbered card the Madman, The Fool or the excuse.
-Minchiate uses additive Roman numerals for its trumps.
+Minchiate uses Roman numerals for its trumps.
 Due to the large number of trumps, players generally called them by their number with the exception of the arie.

 Minchiate decks come in two standard patterns, earlier and later, which coexisted for almost two centuries.
 Earlier Minchiate dates from the early 16th century or even the late 15th century.
-There are the four standard Latin suits of swords, batons, coins, and cups; these contain pip cards from ace to ten, and four face cards: a jack, a knight, a queen, and a king.
-In the minchiate deck, however, in the suits of cups and coins, the "knaves" or "pages" (Italian fanti) have been replaced by "maids" (fantine).
+As seen in the table below, there are the four standard Latin suits of swords, clubs, coins, and cups.
+These contain pip cards from ace to ten, and four face cards: a jack, a knight, a queen, and a king.

+In the minchiate deck, in the suits of cups and coins, the "knaves" or "pages" (Italian fanti) have been replaced by "maids" (fantine).
 The knights, mounted figures in the tarot of Marseilles and similar designs, are centaurs or sphinxes in many minchiate decks.
-The suits follow the Portuguese pattern with the exception of the batons which follows the northern Italian suit-system.
+The suits follow the Portuguese pattern, with the exception of the clubs which are depicted as batons which follows from the northern Italian suit-system.
 This pattern died out around 1900.

 The Republic of Lucca produced their own version of Minchiate decks which were very similar to the ones used in nearby Florence but with several graphical differences.
 Kings are seated under arches, knights are humans riding horses, all knaves are male, and the Fool is playing with a dog.
 This pattern died out in the eighteenth century.